ava-labs/hypersdk/README.md

 more efficient (we can gossip any valid transaction to any node instead of just the transactions for each account that can be executed at the moment).

+### Action Batches and Arbitrary Outputs
+Each `hypersdk` transaction specifies an array of `Actions` that must all execute successfully for any state changes to be committed.
+Additionally, each `Action` is permitted to return an array of outputs (each output is arbitrary bytes defined by the `hypervm`) upon successful execution.

+The `tokenvm` uses `Action` batches to offer complex, atomic interactions over simple primitives (i.e. create order, fill order, and cancel order).
+For example, a user can create a transaction that fills 8 orders.
+If any of the fills fail, all pending state changes in the transaction are rolled back.
+The `tokenvm` uses `Action` outputs to return the remaining units on any partially filled order to power an in-memory orderbook.

+The outcome of execution is not stored/indexed by the `hypersdk`.
+Unlike most other blockchains/blockchain frameworks, which provide an optional "archival mode" for historical access, the `hypersdk` only stores what is necessary to validate the next valid block and to help new nodes sync to the current state.
+Rather, the `hypersdk` invokes the `hypervm` with all execution results whenever a block is accepted for it to perform arbitrary operations (as required by a developer's use case).
+In this callback, a `hypervm` could store results in a SQL database or write to a Kafka stream.

 ### Easy Functionality Upgrades
 Every object that can appear on-chain (i.e. `Actions` and/or `Auth`) and every chain parameter (i.e. `Unit Price`) is scoped by block timestamp.
 This makes it